Fifty Shades of Black

 Fifty Shades of Black is a 2016 American slapstick romantic comedy film directed by Michael Tiddes and starring Marlon Wayans, who also serves as co-writer and co-producer.
-A parody of the 2015 erotic romantic drama film Fifty Shades of Grey, the film co-stars Kali Hawk, Affion Crockett, Jane Seymour, Andrew Bachelor, Florence Henderson, Jenny Zigrino, Fred Willard and Mike Epps.
+The film is a parody to the 2015 erotic romantic drama film Fifty Shades of Grey.
+The film co-stars Kali Hawk, Affion Crockett, Jane Seymour, Andrew Bachelor, Florence Henderson, Jenny Zigrino, Fred Willard and Mike Epps.

-The film was released theatrically on January 29, 2016 to near universally negative reviews.
+The film was released theatrically on January 29, 2016, to universally negative reviews.
 Despite this, it was a box office success, grossing $22 million worldwide from a $5 million budget.
 It was also Florence Henderson's last film before her death on November 24, 2016, which was 10 months after the film was released.

 Plot

 Christian Black introduces shy college student Hannah Steale to the world of "romance" after she interviews him for her school newspaper.
 Their kinky relationship stumbles forward despite Christian's shortcomings as a lover and the antics of his racist adoptive mother Claire, his well-endowed brother Eli and Hannah's hyper-sexual roommate Kateesha.